Lyris12/square-keemon/README.md

   - It is **not** recommended to put `L` and `R` in the same direction string, nor `T` and `B`.
   - `H` & `V` do not work with `smooth`.

-- `smooth` := Whether the rainbow gradient will be rendered with parallel or perpendicular separators.
+- `smooth`: Whether the rainbow gradient will be rendered with parallel or perpendicular separators.